Antarctica for Kids

 Total Trip Length: 16 Days

-Days of School Missed: Three days (it was supposed to be two days, but United cancelled our flight and we had one extra day in Buenos Aires at the end)
+Days of School Missed: Three days (it was supposed to be two days, but United canceled our flight and we had one extra day in Buenos Aires at the end)